djacoo/djacoo/README.md

 ---

 Thanks for stopping by!
-Feel free to explore my repositories and reach out — always open for collaboration, new ideas, and meaningful discussions about AI, code, and learning.
+Feel free to explore my repositories and reach out — always open for collaboration, new ideas, and meaningful discussions about **AI, computational biology, and intelligent systems**.